Rodney A. Smolla

 Rodney A. Smolla, is an American author, First Amendment scholar and lawyer.
-Since 2022, he has served as the president of the Vermont Law and Graduate School, and was the 11th president of Furman University from 2010 to 2013.
+He served as the president of the Vermont Law and Graduate School from 2022 to 2025, and was the 11th president of Furman University from 2010 to 2013.

 Education

 Smolla went to Yale University as an undergraduate and to Duke University Law School, where he finished first in his class.
 After his graduation, Smolla served as a clerk for Charles Clark, a judge on the Fifth Circuit Court of Appeals, in 1978-1979.

 Career

 Academic

 Smolla began his academic career at the DePaul University College of Law in 1980.
 After teaching at the University of Illinois College of Law, the University of Arkansas School of Law, and the University of Denver College of Law, he served as a professor at William & Mary Law School, where he was also director of the Institute of Bill of Rights Law.
-He has also served as a visiting professor at Duke University Law School and the University of Melbourne Law School.
+He has also served as a visiting professor at Duke University Law School and the university of Melbourne Law School.

 In 2003, he was named Dean of the University of Richmond School of Law.
 Smolla became Dean of Washington and Lee University School of Law in July 2007, where he established their innovative third-year law program.
 He was the 11th president of Furman University from 2010 to 2013.
 From 2015 to 2022, Smolla served as the dean of the Widener University Delaware Law School.

-Since July 2022, he has served as the president of the Vermont Law School.
-On April 9, 2025, he announced he will be stepping down from his role as president of the law school.
+From 2022 to 2025, he served as the president of the Vermont Law and Graduate School.